evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/async-and-draft-states.md

 ## How to listen for updates

-### Clients
+### Implementing a client application

-Unfortunately, when you are working in a client without any separated server connection, TRUST&TRACE cannot send any webhook request.
-If you want to listen for updates, please try to refetch the data by polling the entity from the endpoints, until the `DRAFT` state was switched to `ACTIVE`.
+Unfortunately, when you are developing a client only application without any server connection, you may not receive any webhook requests.
+If you want to listen for updates, you can try to refetch the data by polling the entity from the endpoints, until the `DRAFT` state was switched to `ACTIVE`.

 Things to be careful about: Do not poll to fast!
 It could be possible, that you get throttled.
 So keep the polling realistic for the approximated times of each use case.
 E.g.: